Archive for November, 2008

 Creating a Scraper for Multiple URLs, Simple Method

-Tuesday, November 18th, 2008NOTE: This tutorial was created using version 0.8.2.
-The Scraper Editor interface has changed in version 0.8.9.
-More features were included and some controls now have a new name.
-We will update the tutorials as soon as the interface for the Pro version is completely stabilized.
-We are sorry for the inconvenience.
-In the meantime, the following should still be a good way to get acquainted with scrapers.
+This tutorial was created using version 0.8.2.
+The Scraper Editor interface has changed a long time ago.
+Many more features were included and some controls now have a new name.
+The following can still be a good complement to get acquainted with scrapers.
 The Sraper Editor can now be found in the ‘Scrapers’ view instead of ‘Source’ but the principle remains funamentally the same.

 Now that we’ve learned how to create a scraper for a single URL, let’s try something a little more advanced.
 In this lesson we’ll learn how to create a scraper which can be applied to a whole list of URLs using a simple method suited for beginners.
 In the next lesson a more complex scraper utilizing regular expressions will be demonstrated for our tech savvy users.
 Geeks, feel free to skip to: Creating a Scraper for Multiple URLs using Regular Expressions.